 That aside, even a little exercise in the morning brings me positive vibes and supplies me a bit of motivation to go through another day in this time of quarantine.

 2. Meditate or Reconnect with a Hobby

-Last week I decided to reconnect with an old hobby, crocheting, and pulled out craft materials from my stack of boxes.
-The purpose was just to get busy with a little something to get my mind off things that’s happening now but as I progress into my project, I realized my thoughts are getting calmer, my breathing is relaxing, and I am beginning to just focus on the texture of my yarn and the tension of my stitches.
+Last week I decided to reconnect with an old hobby, crocheting and pulled out craft materials from my stack of boxes.
+The purpose was just to get busy with a little something to get my mind off things that are happening now but as I progress into my project, I realized my thoughts are getting calmer, my breathing is relaxing, and I am beginning to just focus on the texture of my yarn and the tension of my stitches.